Hamilton–Jacobi–Bellman equation

 The equation is a result of the theory of dynamic programming which was pioneered in the 1950s by Richard Bellman and coworkers.
 The connection to the Hamilton–Jacobi equation from classical physics was first drawn by Rudolf Kálmán.
-In discrete-time problems, the corresponding difference equation is usually referred to as the Bellman equation.
+In discrete-time problems, the analogous difference equation is usually referred to as the Bellman equation.

 While classical variational problems, such as the brachistochrone problem, can be solved using the Hamilton–Jacobi–Bellman equation, the method can be applied to a broader spectrum of problems.
 Further it can be generalized to stochastic systems, in which case the HJB equation is a second-order elliptic partial differential equation.
 A major drawback, however, is that the HJB equation admits classical solutions only for a sufficiently smooth value function, which is not guaranteed in most situations.
 Instead, the notion of a viscosity solution is required, in which conventional derivatives are replaced by (set-valued) subderivatives.

-Optimal-control-problems
+Optimal Control Problems

 Consider the following problem in deterministic optimal control over the time period $[0,T]$:

 where $C[\cdot]$ is the scalar cost rate function and $D[\cdot]$ is a function that gives the bequest value at the final state, $x(t)$ is the system state vector, $x(0)$ is assumed given, and $u(t)$ for $0 \leq t \leq T$ is the control vector that we are trying to find.
 Thus, $V(x, t)$ is the value function.